reflex-dev/reflex-web/docs/wrapping-react/more-wrapping-examples.md

 ## React PDF Renderer

-In this example we are wrapping the React renderer for creating PDF files on the browser and server from this [NPM package](https://www.npmjs.com/package/@react-pdf/renderer).
+In this example we are wrapping the React renderer for creating PDF files on the browser and server from the NPM package [@react-pdf/renderer](https://www.npmjs.com/package/@react-pdf/renderer).

 This example is similar to the previous examples, and again Dynamic Imports are required for this library.
 This is done in Reflex by using the `NoSSRComponent` class when defining the component.
 There is more information on why this is needed on the `Dynamic Imports` section of this [page]({docs.wrapping_react.guide.path}).